 Take time to admire the view from the accessible lookout with its iconic wall, or go down the stairs to follow Champlain Trail, and read the interpretive panels.
 The unique microclimate hosts many rare species.

 Just a few kilometres away are two day shelters and a lookout with a view over the city.
-Follow Trail 1 east to the Étienne Brûlé Lookout and Huron Shelter, or head west to go to the Western Shelter.
+Follow Trail 1 east to the Étienne Brûlé Lookout and Huron Shelter, or head west toward the Western Shelter.

 Camp Fortune stop location